tamtran4869/E-commerce-analysis/Website_performance_analysis.md

  ![image](https://user-images.githubusercontent.com/114192113/211776597-2e857799-ad0e-4ca1-b03b-e7036e79665e.png)

 2. Group by session id and group by website_session_id and other columns keep the max value.
-The results shows which step of the funnel the website session went through
+The results show which step of the funnel the website session went through.
-(e.g. session id 24305 made to the second step of funnel) >>> funnel_flag (using this as subquery)
+(e.g. session id 24305 made to the second step of the funnel) >>> funnel_flag (using this as a subquery).
 ![image](https://user-images.githubusercontent.com/114192113/211776782-6cd65c91-d2df-4c94-a78a-78202e77540c.png)

-3. The total session and percentages of each step are compiled
+3. The entire session and percentages of each step are compiled.

 ![image](https://user-images.githubusercontent.com/114192113/211776889-af0b6c28-8c82-4fb9-ab2b-b8f4b9966612.png)